-3. Ask subscribers to add your “from” name and address to their address book.
+3. Ask subscribers to add your from/reply-to name and address to their contacts.

 WordFly removes hard bounces after 1 bounce, suppressing these addresses from all future mailings.
 It is best practice to remove these addresses immediately.
-Sending to hard bounces again can lead to IP blocks or black listing which require WordFly’s deliverability team to resolve directly with the ISP.
+Sending to hard bounces again can lead to IP blocks which require WordFly’s deliverability team to resolve directly with the ISP.

-OK, we know what you're thinking, "People don't want more email, they just want a weekly or monthly update."
-The possible issue with this method is that people can forget they opted in to receive your email because they don’t hear from your brand.
-ISPs also need to see consistent sending volumes to determine your reputation.
-It is in your best interest to review your email marketing and determine what “consistent volume” means for your organization and then try to maintain that on a regular basis.
+Consistent sending is not only helpful for subscriber engagement, keeping your brand relevant in the inbox, it's also how ISPs monitor your sending.
+ISPs need to see consistent sending volumes to determine your reputation.
+Determine what consistent volume means for your organization and then try to maintain that on a regular basis.
 Try sending more frequent updates and drive customers to your website for information.

 Plain and simple, engagement is extremely important now.
 If ISPs see that subscribers aren’t opening your emails, then they are more likely to send your emails to the spam folder.
 You can try conducting a re-engagement campaign to see if these subscribers are still interested in your emails.
 Try offering discounts or just asking “Are you still interested in our emails?”
 Email marketing is a relationship.
 If your subscribers are still inactive after trying to re-engage, it is better to remove these addresses from your email list to maintain a good reputation.

 Sender Score is primarily determined by the amount of abuse complaints you are receiving from subscribers.
-It also monitors any spam traps or blacklists your IP may have landed on.
+It also monitors any spam traps or blocklists your IP may have landed on.
 Return Path sponsors this free service.
 Sender Scores under 75 are problematic and may start to see blocks by Comcast and other ISPs.
-Keep abuse complaints low.
-Only send to fully opted-in email addresses.
-Never buy a list or send to any email addresses that are not willingly opted-in.
-Set expectations with your subscribers when they sign up around content and mailing frequency.
-Be recognizable to your subscriber with your From/Reply Name and address.
-Ask subscribers to add your sending address to their email client safe senders list.